Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The mind can calculate, but the spirit yearns, and the heart wants what the heart wants."
+> "Realize deeply that the present moment is all you have.
+Make the NOW the primary focus of your life. "
-> — **Stephen King**
+> — **Eckhart Tolle**

 ---